Man Utd news: Lukaku sends cryptic message after report of bust-up with Pogba over penalty miss | Goal.com

 And the Sun claims that Lukaku was apparently unhappy not to have been allowed to take the spot-kick to complete his hat-trick, and that he let Pogba know how he felt at full-time.

-Seemingly denying the story, the 25-year-old posted on Twitter: "When the hate don’t work they start telling lies..."
+The 25-year-old has now seemignly denied the story, however, posting on Twitter: "When the hate don’t work they start telling lies..."

-The Frenchman's penalty record in 2018-19 had been positive before Sunday's miss, with Pogba having scored six of his eight previous penalties this season.
+Pogba's penalty record in 2018-19 had been positive before Sunday's miss, with the French World Cup winner having scored six of his eight previous spot-kicks this season.

 Indeed, he had scored from his last three attempts, against Brighton, Burnley and Fulham, although his miss against Southampton means his record now stands at six scored from nine.